wingZero21/Seyren-Init/README.md

 `SMTP_PORT`="25"
 export SMTP_PORT

-4. Amend the seyrend java directory and home directory for the seyren install.
-(EG /usr/bin/java and /usr/local/seyren-master)
+Example seyrend java directory + seyren home directory

-seyrend=${SEYREND- ADDJAVADIRHERE -jar ADDSEYRENMASTERHERE/seyren-web/target/dependency/jetty-runner.jar --path /seyren ADDSEYRENMASTERHERE/seyren-web/target/*.war > /dev/null 2>&1 >> /var/log/seyren/seyren.output.log 2>> /var/log/seyren/seyren.log  &}
+#####seyrend=${SEYREND-/usr/bin/java -jar /usr/local/seyren-master/seyren-web/target/dependency/jetty-runner.jar --path /seyren /usr/local/seyren-master/seyren-web/target/*.war > /dev/null 2>&1 >> /var/log/seyren/seyren.output.log 2>> /var/log/seyren/seyren.log  &}

 There are further environment variables that can be added if needed which are not currently in the script, however feel free to amend this for your needs as necessary.